Banking Industry

 SCOPE OF STUDY

-This study helps to know about the existing symptoms of stress in the employee and the factors causing job stress and explains how the job stress factors affect the performance of the employees.
-This study has made an attempt to bring out the stress coping strategies that should be followed by the employees and the employers to overcome stress and to improve performance.
+This study helps to know about the existing symptoms of stress in the employees of the banking industry and the factors causing job stress.
+It explains how the job stress factors affect the performance of the employees.
+This study has made an attempt to bring out the stress coping strategies that should be followed by the employees and the employers in the banking industry to overcome stress and improve performance.

 Research objectives